anomic30/anomic30/README.md

 ### I'm a CS Undergrad, Competitive Programmer, and Developer!!

-- 🔭 I just launched my first GUI Windows Calculator:
+- 🔭 I just launched my first GUI Windows Calculator.
-- 🚀 I’m currently learning & exploring everything
+- 🚀 I’m currently learning & exploring everything.
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other developers.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: Mars is also known as the 'Red Planet' because, well, it's red!

 ### Connect with me: